-In addition to guest articles, there exist platforms and tools that allow journalists to gather questions in whatever industry they are researching and ask for answers from people with relevant knowledge and expertise.
+In addition to guest articles, certain platforms and tools allow journalists to gather questions in whatever industry they are researching and ask for answers from people with relevant knowledge and expertise.
 When you answer, you provide your expert opinion on your topics of interest, and if the author publishes your answer, you receive a backlink to your brand's website.

-In the previous point, we mentioned that you receive backlinks to your website.
+We mentioned before that you can receive backlinks to your website.
 This PR tactic is vital to score those people as loyal and trusting customers.
 It is also one that is easily neglected.
-Apart from that, a couple of other ways to help your target audience find your website and visit it to engage with your brand.
+Apart from that, there are a couple of other ways to help your target audience find your website and visit it to engage with your brand.

 Keep your website up to date.
-Make sure to monitor your website's performance regularly.
-Insights, such as which pages are more visited and underperforming and what parts of your material are paid more attention to, are essential to keep track of.
-With this knowledge, you can adapt and constantly change your website, making it more appealing.
-When you change the parts that underperform, you provide more reasons for your customers to stay.
-Their experience with your website decides whether they will stay and how your relationship will form.
+Make sure to regularly monitor your website's performance.
+Insights, such as the pages most visited or paid more attention to, are essentials to know.
+With this knowledge, you can constantly adapt your website, making it more appealing.
+The customer experience with your website decides whether they will stay and your relationship with them.

-Press releases refer to a shared announcement between you and journalists before the publishing date.
+These press releases refer to a shared announcement between you and a journalist before the publishing date.

 The embargo means the journalists agree to hold off publishing until the agreed date.
-They are forbidden to break this.
+It is forbidden to break this.

-The advantages are that it gives journalists the time to prepare their material fully.
-It also helps ensure the accuracy of the story and helps build stronger relationships with contacts over time.
-Offering journalists exclusive quotes or interviews will strengthen their stories and mutually benefit you.
+The advantages are that it gives journalists the time to prepare material fully.
+It also helps ensure the story's accuracy and helps build stronger relationships with contacts over time.
+Offering journalists exclusive quotes or interviews will strengthen their stories and benefit you.

-This is important in the world of PR.
+This is important in PR.
 It relates to the wider societal considerations a company can take into account.

-Emphasis is given to ethical business practices, the environment, and charity.
+Emphasis is on ethical business and HR practices, the environment, and charity.

-It might involve the firm paying more than the minimum wage, being careful where a company gets its products from, making sure they are ethically sourced, etc. Environmentally, it could involve a company seeking to reduce its carbon footprint or using recycled products.
+It might involve the firm paying more than the minimum wage, being careful where a company gets its products from, making sure they are sourced ethically, etc. Environmentally, it could involve a company seeking to reduce its carbon footprint or using recycled products.
 A business could regularly support and donate to a charity with a link to what they do or even set up their own.

-No one ever counts on a negative PR crisis hitting.
-But it is unwise to completely ignore this possibility, which is where a PR strategy comes in again.
-A good crisis communication plan before it hits is hugely beneficial for damage control and maintaining your reputation with as few losses and minor damage as possible.
+No one ever counts on a crisis hitting.
+But it is unwise to ignore the possibility of it, which is where a PR strategy comes in again.
+A good crisis communication plan can be hugely beneficial for damage control and maintaining your reputation.
 Some tactics for crisis management include writing a statement to acknowledge the crisis and that you intend to look into it, making appearances to reassure people, providing specific media training for those involved, and offering public transparency.

-It is heavily advised to have an agency take care of your crisis communication plan and strategy.
-Agencies prepare you for potential crises and train your representatives, public figures, and thought leaders to act and react when a crisis hits.
-That way, you will have a prepared plan that will serve you the security that even in the unlikely situation of a problem, you can react with speed and efficiency and mitigate any potential threat to your reputation.
+Having an agency take care of your crisis communication plan and strategy is heavily advised.
+Agencies prepare you for potential crises and train your representatives, public figures, and thought leaders on how to react when a crisis hits and prepare before it does.
+You can react quickly and efficiently and mitigate any potential threat to your reputation.

-These are great for understanding what people say about your brand.
-A range of tools search through social media, blogs, and news sites and identify mentions of brands.
+Media monitoring tools are great for understanding what people say about your brand.
+A range of tools can crawl through social media, blogs, and news sites and identify brand mentions.
 These are a few of our favorites.

 HARO is a platform that connects sources with journalists and is suitable for backlink building.
-The platform provides a single place for reporters and journalists to gather information in the industry.
-Journalists writing an article can ask questions and send them out, requesting they are answered.
-An expert in the respective field will then provide their expertise and knowledge by answering the query, which the reporter could use in their article to increase authenticity and legitimacy.
+The platform provides a place for reporters and journalists to gather information.
+Journalists writing an article can ask questions and send them out, requesting they be answered.
+An expert in the field will then provide their expertise and knowledge by answering the query, which the reporter could use in their article to increase authenticity and legitimacy.
 The benefit for you is that if your answer is picked, you receive a link to your website, helping to promote your brand.

 Terkel is very similar to HARO.
 By using both platforms, you can get twice the publicity.
 It is always advisable to use more than one journalist communication tool for backlinking to increase your chances of getting links.

-Your website's domain authority is a number that reflects how well your website is performing.
-The higher your domain authority is, the better your website's performance will be.
-The number of people that visit your website, the number of web pages within your site, the time customers spend on your website, and a lot of other metrics are all used to calculate your domain authority.
+Your domain authority is a number that reflects how well your website is performing.
+The higher your domain authority, the better your website's performance.
+The number of people that visit your website, the number of web pages within your site, the time customers spend on your website, and other metrics are all used to calculate your domain authority.
 With Moz, you can keep track of that number and adapt and manage your website if you notice it is underperforming.

 Google Alerts can be used for brand monitoring.
 It is easy to set up, type in your brand name, and decide how often Google should alert you when your brand name is found online.
 You can also monitor competitor brand names or in fact, any keywords you like.
 You will get an email to tell you something has been found that matches your interests.

-Google My Business is essential to create legitimacy for bricks and mortar businesses.
+Google My Business is essential to create legitimacy for brick-and-mortar type businesses.
 You can enter your location, contact information, and opening hours.
 You can also set up review and feedback options and information about your products.
-Creating a Google My Business account could mean your business is listed in Google Maps.
+Creating a Google My Business account could mean your business in Google Maps.

 Respona helps you respond to people you've engaged with.
-Ultimately, this will increase your outreach numbers.
-It works irrespective of the context of the outreach.
-Whether you are reaching out to teams that cover marketing, public relations, sales, media relations, or any press release distribution.
+It works irrespective of the context, whether reaching out to teams that cover marketing, public relations, sales, media relations, or any press release distribution.
 Respona is the tool that helps you vastly increase the number of follow-ups and emails you send daily.

 Cision offers various software packages and tools for PR professionals to enhance clients' brands.
 The tool is excellent for using a data-driven approach when practicing PR tactics and strategies that boost a brand's reputation.
 You can monitor your online presence, as well as make use of advanced PR analytics and reports.